Home About

 I tend to question common beliefs regularly.

-It is essential for me to understand the logic behind arguments.
+It is essential for me to understand the logic behind arguments…So, I ask a lot of questions… a lot.

-It helps me understand the other persons’ belief system, mindset and train of thought.
+It helps me understand the other person’s belief system, mindset, and train of thought.
 That leads me to ask many questions which require no immediate answers.
-Even when I agree with others, I keep questioning with the hope of discovering our blind spots.
+Even when I agree with others, I keep questioning to discover our blind spots.

 I don’t brag about my accomplishments.